emadel1990/dog-api-coderbyte/readme.md

-# Dog API - Coderbyte challenge
+# Dog API - Coderbyte GreenCode challenge

 This is a small app that uses the [Dog API](https://dog.ceo/dog-api/)